Drag racer slams into spectators in Texas; 2 children killed

 The injured victims were taken to various hospitals, including a 46-year-old woman who was listed in critical condition.
 The majority of the other injuries are not believed to be life-threatening, although the condition of a 26-year-old man was unknown, authorities said.
 A 4-year-old boy and a 3-month-old girl were taken to a hospital for precautionary evaluations.

-Authorities did not immediately release the identities of the two children who were killed.
+Authorities did not immediately release the identities of the two children who were killed at the event about 60 miles (97 kilometers) northwest of San Antonio..

 The Kerrville Convention and Visitors Bureau's website promoted the event as an “action packed, family-friendly day” in which fans could watch the “fastest drag cars compete for over $8000 in total prizes.”